CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: More Analysis for Label Propagation

 In \figref{fig: more statistics}, we demonstrate more statistics on the val set of the Pascal VOC 2012 dataset to further show the effectiveness of label propagation via correlation matching.
-We count the filter ratio, correct pseudo ratio, and pixel accuracy with and without adopting correlation matching in \figref{fig: filter ratio}, \figref{fig: correct pseudo}, and \figref{fig: pixel accuarcy}, respectively.
+We further count the filter ratio, and pixel accuracy with and without adopting correlation matching in \figref{fig: filter ratio} and \figref{fig: pixel accuarcy}, respectively.
 The filter ratio is the proportion of high-confidence pixels that are regarded as pseudo-labels for the whole image, which can reflect the overall confidence of the model.
-The correct pseudo ratio is the proportion of accurately predicted pseudo labels to the whole image, which can reflect effective pseudo-labels numbers.
 And the pixel accuracy is all accurately predicted pixels to the whole image.
 All the experiments are conducted on the 1464 split with training size 321$\times$321.

 It can be clearly seen that the trend of the two curves in these three figures is consistent.
 That is, using correlation matching can yield much better results.
 This means that not only does the model tend to make predictions with overall higher confidence, but the number of high-confidence pixels that are correctly predicted increases.
 Also, higher pixel accuracy with correlation matching indicates better performance of the model itself.
 These statistics further demonstrate that our proposed \MyMthd{} with the label propagation strategy can mine more accurate high-confidence regions and thus boost the model to learn more from the unlabeled data.